Heather Rebmann, MSW

 Professional Background

-After earning my MSW from Boston University in 2006, I began my career working with homeless teen parents in under-resourced youth development programs.
-Promoted early on potential — a common reality in nonprofits — I became the director of a home-visiting program, where I saw how programs buckle under trauma, scarcity, and chronic overwhelm.
+After earning my MSW from Boston University in 2006, I began my career working with homeless teen parents in youth development programs.
+Promoted early — a common reality in nonprofits — I became the director of a home-visiting program, where I saw firsthand how programs struggle under resource scarcity and chronic overwhelm.

 I went on to build a clinical practice, work in adolescent residential care, and support teens involved in commercial sexual exploitation.
-I later directed a domestic violence shelter and led a municipal domestic violence program, guiding staff through high-stakes crises and the emotional strain faced by frontline teams.
+I later directed a domestic violence shelter and led a municipal domestic violence program, guiding staff through high-stakes crises and the sustained pressure faced by frontline teams.

-Across every environment, the same pattern emerged: “toxic work environments” were almost always good people working within underfunded, unclear, overloaded systems never designed to hold that level of pressure.
+Across every environment, the same pattern: what looked like a culture problem was almost always good people working inside underfunded, unclear, overloaded systems never designed to hold that level of pressure.

 My Throughline